At SILT, “sustainable” means something

-“Sustainable” has become one of those overused, diluted words, but at SILT we’re taking back ownership of the word sustainable because we know it means a system that is earth-friendly yet provides surplus for a farmer to feed family and community.
+We’re taking back the word because we know it means a system that is earth-friendly yet provides surplus for a farmer to feed family and community.

 SILT is building a system for measuring truly sustainable agricultural practices that

 Farmers helped developed a set of guidelines to help SILT farmers move toward more sustainable practices over time to

 - improve soil health and reduce erosion

 - reduce off-farm energy consumption